shivapoudel/woocommerce-esewa/readme.txt

 = I installed the plugin, but the eSewa payment option during checkout is invisible.
 What did I do wrong? =

 You forgot to select the Nepal during registration at checkout.
-The eSewa payment option works only with Nepali.
+The eSewa payment option works only with Nepal.

 = The request was paid and got the status of "processing" and not as "complete", that is right? =